-3. Lix et al. (IN PROGRESS - 2014)In the MCHP Deliverable "CancerCare Manitoba Data Acquisition into the Repository" by Lix et al. (IN PROGRESS - 2014), additional SAS code has been developed by MCHP to incorporate the 3-digit ICD-9-CM diagnosis codes available in the Medical Services (Physician Claims) data into the Charlson Comorbidity Index algorithm.
+3. Lix et al. (2016)In the MCHP Deliverable Cancer Data Linkage in Manitoba: Expanding the Infrastructure for Research by Lix et al. (2016), additional SAS code has been developed by MCHP to incorporate the 3-digit ICD-9-CM diagnosis codes available in the Medical Services (Physician Claims) data into the Charlson Comorbidity Index algorithm.
 Links will be provided to the research methodology and results when this becomes available.

 For more information on using 3-digit codes from the Medical Services data, see the section titled MCHP Charlson Comorbidity Index SAS Code for 3-Digit Codes in the Medical Services (Physician) Data in this concept.

 In the original publication "A new method of classifying prognostic comorbidity in longitudinal studies: development and validation" by Charlson et al. (1987), they identified 19 categories of comorbidity and weights were developed for each category based on the adjusted relative risk of one-year mortality.
 All of the individual weights are summed to produce a single comorbidity score for each patient.

 2. Deyo et al. (1992)

 In the publication "Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases" by Deyo et al. (1992), they assigned corresponding ICD-9-CM diagnosis and procedure codes for each category of the Charlson Comorbidity Index.
 Two of the original categories, "Leukemia" and "Lymphomas", were combined in the "Any Malignancy" category, thus resulting in a total of 17 different categories.

 3. Romano et al. (1993)